 On January 21, 2020, Ocuphire entered into a sublicense agreement with Apexian pursuant to which it in-licensed patents and other intellectual property relating to the APX3330 product candidate and second-generation product candidates owned by Apexian, and intellectual property that Apexian in-licensed from Eisai, including certain study reports, manufacturing and analytical records, data, know-how, technical and other proprietary information relating to APX3330.
 This intellectual property constitutes a Ref-1 Inhibitor program focused on developing therapeutic applications to treat disorders related to ophthalmic and diabetes mellitus conditions.
 The lead compound in the Ref-1 Inhibitor program is APX3330, which Ocuphire intends to develop as an oral tablet therapeutic to treat DR and DME, and potentially wAMD.
-See "Ocuphire Management's Discussion and Analysis of Financial Condition and Results of Operations-Contractual Obligations and Commitments-Apexian Sublicense Agreement."
+See "Ocuphire Management's Discussion and Analysis of Financial Condition and Results of Operations-Contractual Obligations and Commitments-Apexian Sublicense Agreement" for more details regarding the Apexian Sublicense Agreement.